Juniper/junos-terraform/README.md

 The other option of course, is to publish to your provider/s to the Hashicorp registry and not have them stored locally.

-__Testing With Terraform__
+## __Testing With Terraform__

 Ok, now we've got the Terraform provider in place, we can actually test Terraform!
+For this section, you will replace the `provider` section with the information for the device which is being configured.

 You are free to choose a directory in which to test this.
 I'm going to stick with the `/var/tmp/jtaf` directory.